awchiu23/CryptoTools/README.md

 - This tool is for machine trading on the exchanges.
 - For reference only--use at your own risk!

-## FTXLender(xxx)
+## FTXLender
-- This set of tools runs on a loop and automatically modifies your loan size one minute before every reset.
+- This tools runs on a loop and automatically modifies your loan sizes one minute before every reset.
+- Current universe: USD, ETH